Thank you for considering LeRoy Peterson Law as you explore creating your personal Estate Plan

-- Estate Plans can be a simple or as complex as you need them to be.
+Estate Plans can be a simple or as complex as you need them to be.
 During the initial consultation (either in-person or virtually) you will share with us your current health and financial situations, family dynamics, and what you desire for your plan.
 Throughout this discussion, our team can answer your questions and discuss a variety of solutions to meet your needs.
+This meeting generally take about 45 minutes.

-- Together we will select the elements that your plan will include, such as Power of Attorneys, Last Will and Testaments, Living Wills, and Trusts.
+Together we will select the elements that your plan will include, such as Power of Attorneys, Last Will and Testaments, Living Wills, and Trusts.
+All of which are described below.

 There are no guarantees for tomorrow, so make sure you are prepared today.
 Proper Estate Planning is the greatest gift you can give your loved ones.
 Don’t make them navigate your death without a roadmap to follow.